-T o be considered for admission to Texas College of Osteopathic Medicine a candidate must meet the following prerequisites:
+o be considered for admission to Texas College of Osteopathic Medicine a candidate must meet the following prerequisites:

-- New MCAT scores.
-The New Medical College Admission Test(MCAT) is required of all applicants.
+New MCAT scores: minimum composite MCAT score of at least 40, with a minimum reading subtest score of 6.
+The New Medical College Admission Test (MCAT) is required of all applicants.
 The New MCAT must have been taken no earlier than three years before application and no later than the fall of the year preceding that for which application is made.
 The spring MCAT test is preferred over the fall test, as the scores from the fall test may delay completion of an application.
-Later test scores may be considered at the discretion of the Office of Admissions. - 90 semester hours (or the equivalent number of quarter hours) at an accredited college or university.
-Most applicants have earned the bachelor's degree by the time they matriculate in medical school. - One academic year or its equivalent in English, psychological-social-behavioral sciences, physics, biology, general chemistry and organic chemistry.
+Later test scores may be considered at the discretion of the Office of Admissions.

+- · 90 semester hours (or the equivalent number of quarter hours) at an accredited college or university.
+Most applicants have earned the bachelor's degree by the time they matriculate in medical school. - · One academic year or its equivalent in English, psychological-socialbehavioral sciences, physics, biology, general chemistry and organic chemistry.
 It is expected that laboratory work will be included in each of the basic sciences.
-Additional course work in the traditional basic sciences, humanities and behavioral sciences is encouraged.
+Additional course work 17 in the traditional basic sciences, humanities and behavioral sciences is encouraged.
 The following courses are highly recommended, not so much for application purposes as for success in the medical school curriculum: comparative anatomy, physiology, microbiology, biochemistry, genetics and embryology.